MEDCAP/epsi-app/README.md

 npm start
 ```

+Make sure to change the paths to your data accordingly at the beginning of each backend file.
 Navigate to http://localhost:3000 in your web browser to access the HP MRI Web Application.

 ## License
 This project is licensed under the MIT License - React (software)